Welcome to Trident Information Systems!

 Advancing Azure service quality with artificial intelligence: AIOps Read More »

-Enterprises today are part of a new world: a software-driven world.
-And while this new world has brought many great innovations, it is also forcing organizations in all industries to rethink their software development practices, to deliver new features and offerings faster.
-Those entities that will embrace and incorporate change most effectively, will be the winners.
-In a world where industry disruptors set new market conditions, new standards for product delivery and customer satisfaction, industry incumbents are faced with two options: either continue using their existing approaches and tools, with the risk of lagging behind the competition, or adapt to the “new normal” and deliver products and applications faster, with less resources.
+Every enterprise today runs on software – and nowhere is that pressure more intense than in IoT device software management.
+As connected devices multiply across factories, hospitals, logistics networks, and smart infrastructure, the stakes for getting software delivery right have never been higher.
+Yet most organizations are still managing IoT device software the way they managed desktop applications a decade ago – slow release cycles, siloed teams, reactive testing, and little visibility across the device lifecycle.
+That approach no longer works.
+Industry disruptors are not waiting.
+They are shipping faster, patching smarter, and scaling IoT fleets without proportional cost increases.
+Meanwhile, enterprises clinging to outdated development practices face a widening gap – in speed, in quality, and in customer satisfaction.
+The choice is now binary: modernize your IoT device software management strategy, or watch competitors who already have pull further ahead.
+Organizations that embrace lean, agile, and DevOps-driven approaches to IoT software delivery are not just keeping up – they are setting the new benchmark.
+What Is IoT Device Software Management?
+IoT device software management refers to the processes, tools, and strategies used to deploy, monitor, update, and maintain software across a fleet of connected devices – from sensors and edge nodes to industrial controllers.
+Unlike traditional software environments, IoT ecosystems introduce unique challenges: devices operate in remote locations, run on constrained hardware, and require Over-the-Air (OTA) update capabilities to stay secure and functional.
+Without a structured management approach, enterprises risk firmware drift, security vulnerabilities, and costly manual interventions at scale.
 As it pertains to the “new normal” DevOps standards, organizations now face many challenges such as cost overruns, software development projects that don’t scale in line with the enterprise growth, and increased market demands for speed.
 On top of that, the available outdated testing tools don’t offer visibility to ensure the right specifications get tested in the right time.
-Lean and agile principles So, how can you make sure your organization is ready to manage unexpected changes, and deal with any dependencies that you already have under the hood?
+How Lean and Agile Principles Transform IoT Software Delivery So, how can you make sure your organization is ready to manage unexpected changes, and deal with any dependencies that you already have under the hood?
 How do you ensure a strong balance between the existing business and the new development?
 Many of you may already be familiar with lean and agile principles and have probably even tried applying them in smaller teams.
 But what we’ve seen so far in the market is that many of you struggle to apply these principles across the entire organization.
 Lean and agile principles can help you reach your goals in today’s hyper-competitive world of digital product delivery.
 By becoming a lean and agile enterprise your organization will be able to adapt faster to the needs of the market by improving internal collaboration and communication.
 You will be able to learn in real-time from your clients to ensure that you are producing the prioritized set of features that drive economic value.
 By managing test labs, test planning, and ensuring the tight linkage between product demand and delivery, your organization will be able to reduce waste (time, effort, resources), while ensuring that your business strategy is aligned with the investment and development goals.
-Client successes Let’s have a look at a few examples of what some of the industry leaders have achieved, using lean and agile processes.
-50 percent reduction in time to market because of increased efficiency.
-80 percent reduction and software defects through earlier testing and easier detection of discrepancies.
-50 percent decrease in user time to acceptance of software releases.
-57 percent development cost reduction.
+The Numbers Don’t Lie: Agile IoT Transformation Results Let’s have a look at a few examples of what some of the industry leaders have achieved, using lean and agile processes.
 Nationwide achieved 50 percent improvement in code quality and 70 percent reduction in system downtime by applying lean principles to transform the software delivery lifecycle.
-Diagnostic Grifols, a world-leading healthcare enterprise headquartered in Barcelona Spain, increased the efficiency of development documentation by 30 percent—facilitating compliance, ensuring consistency of records across all product lines, and reducing operational costs.
-Photo: Experience the benefits of collaboration and agile development Time to transform It’s time to transform your organization into a lean and agile enterprise.
+Diagnostic Grifols, a world-leading healthcare enterprise headquartered in Barcelona Spain, increased the efficiency of development documentation by 30 percent-facilitating compliance, ensuring consistency of records across all product lines, and reducing operational costs.
+IoT Software Security: The Risk You Can’t Ignore A lean and agile development lifecycle isn’t just about speed – it’s about building security into every release cycle.
+According to industry research, over 57% of IoT devices are vulnerable to medium- or high-severity attacks due to unpatched firmware.
+Integrating automated security testing within your DevOps pipeline ensures vulnerabilities are caught before deployment, not after a breach.
+If your current IoT software management process doesn’t include continuous security validation, it’s time to close that gap.
+Start Managing IoT Software the Right Way — Here’s How It’s time to transform your organization into a lean and agile enterprise.
 It’s time to ensure that your firm can adjust to any market change, predict the unpredictable, keep costs low, deliver new features and offerings faster, and never lose a beat with your customers.
 If you would like to learn more, let’s get connected!
 Our IBM solution enables companies to improve visibility and transparency across the product delivery lifecycle by providing a single source of truth.
 It also enables enterprises to define a process custom to each organization, and it ensures quality and compliance.
 All using lean and agile processes.